datafoodconsortium/standard/semantic-specifications/product-ontology.md

 # Product ontology

+This ontology will help to describe the different objects our standards will use later on.

+## History and references

 This specification has been built since March 2017, through alternation between field interviews and modelization.
 We have been supported in that work by an ontologist, [Bernard Chabot](https://docs.google.com/document/d/1vLYI4pv-lqcy7WLoMN9XWROPh1FayXFU5g4zA5blmEQ/edit?usp=sharing).

 Here is a simplified representation of the product ontology: